-Alpha-Lipoic Acid (ALA) is an important naturalcompound for your brain!
-ALA is an and can protect against free radicals that are roaming thoughout your body before they cause trouble.
+Alpha-Lipoic Acid (ALA) is an important natural mitochondrial compound for your brain!
+ALA is an antioxidant and can protect against free radicals that are roaming thoughout your body before they cause trouble.
 It protects against cell damage and this helps your brain since it reduces cell damage in the brain too.
 Let’s talk more about Alpha-Lipoic Acid and the brain.

 There are things you need to know about Alpha-Lipoic Acid and why you might want to add it to your brain arsenal.
 Studies have shown there are no contraindications for taking Alpha-Lipoic Acid and you may have little to no side effects.
 But you should know it can lower blood sugar, which is great if you have pre-diabetes or diabetes.
 Controlling blood glucose is important to everyone, as you’ll see below.